Last updated on September 30th, 2023 at 06:49 pm

 “It was a very tough decision.
 In fact, some of my close friends told me that it was madness on my part,” he told one of the national dailies.

 Some of his family members were not happy with his decision, except his father who believed he knew what he was doing; some of his friends despised him, and some lecturers including the head of his department taught he was out of his mind.

 Mustapha would have expanded the coverage of electric buses in Nigeria, but the activities of Boko Haram in the Northeast, especially in Borno State where his factory is located were deterrent.

 Boko Haram terrorists have killed hundreds of Nigerians, displacing thousands of people from their homes and businesses.

 It caused a humanitarian crisis within and outside Nigeria.
 Some affected individuals had to flee to neighbouring countries like Niger, Cameroon, and Chad among others.

 Despite the activities of one of the deadliest terrorist organisations, Mustapha was still able to manoeuvre even risking his life in the process.

 His motivation behind production of electric vehicles

-The activities of insurgents in Borno state caused transit problems and challenges, making the state capital Maiduguri to get overcrowded.
+The activities of insurgents in Borno state caused transit problems and challenges, making the state capital Maiduguri, overcrowded.

 People in the villages who couldn’t escape into neighbouring countries fled to the city.
 The Transit system became insufficient.